Kimberly D. Rancour

 Kim has experience at every stage of the litigation process and has represented clients at trial, in arbitration, and in evidentiary hearings.
+Most recently, Kim was a key member of the trial team in FTC, et al. v.
+Advocate Health Care Corporation, et al. — a case brought by the Federal Trade Commission to block the merger of two hospital systems in Chicago.
 Kim also maintains an active pro bono practice and recently completed an 11-day trial in D.C.
-Superior Court, in which she was lead trial counsel for the plaintiff in a custody dispute.
+Superior Court, in which she successfully served as lead trial counsel for the plaintiff in a custody dispute.

 During law school, Kim was an editor for the Cornell Law Review and the Vice Chancellor of the Cornell Moot Court Board.
 Before joining Hogan Lovells in 2015, Kim was an associate in the Washington, D.C. office of a major international law firm.

 Counsel for hospital system in federal litigation to enjoin acquisition of competing hospital system.

 Counsel for chemical company in suit alleging misappropriation of trade secrets.